acend/cilium-basics-training/content/en/docs/10/02/_index.md

 ## Task {{% param sectionnumber %}}.4: Clean Up

-Once you are confident all required communication to the host from outside the cluster are allowed, you can disable policy audit mode to enforce the host policy.
+Once you are confident all required communication to the host from outside the cluster is allowed, you can disable policy audit mode to enforce the host policy.

 {{% alert title="Note" color="primary" %}}
-When enforce the host policy, make sure that none of the communications required to access the cluster or for the cluster to work properly are denied.
+When enforcing the host policy, make sure that none of the communications required to access the cluster or for the cluster to work properly are denied.
 They should appear as `action allow`.
 {{% /alert %}}

 We are not going to do this extended task (as it would require some more rules for the cluster to continue working).
 But the command to disable the audit mode looks like this: